LNP-WG/ln-types/README.md

 ## MSRV

-The minimum supported Rust version is 1.48 but it's possible that it'll be decreased further.
+The minimum supported Rust version is 1.56 and will be increased to 1.63 soon.
 Generally, the intention is to support at least the latest Debian stable.
 However, `P2PAddress` is not available on `no_std` without nightly and once `ip_in_core` is stabilized, it will require the version it was stabilized in.